 These are terms I use to help clarify the different ways of thinking that 1% of Australian’s exhibit from the majority of the population.

-In fact, I’ve documented them in my new book (which is already on the Amazon best selling list) – Michael Yardney’s Guide to Getting Rich.
+In fact, I’ve documented them in my top selling book – Michael Yardney’s Guide to Getting Rich.

 Click here to find out more about my new book and get your own copy now.